tlswg/tls13-spec/draft-ietf-tls-tls13.md

 | supported_versions [[this document]]     |         Yes |      Client | No                |
 | ticket_early_data_info [[this document]] |         Yes |      Ticket | No                |

+IANA [SHALL update/has updated] this registry to include the values listed above that correspond to this document.

 In addition, this document defines two new registries to be maintained by IANA